HaohanWang/SelectAdditiveLearning/README.md

 # Select Additive Learning
 Implementation for the paper [Select-Additive Learning: Improving Generalization in Multimodal Sentiment Analysis](https://arxiv.org/abs/1609.05244)

-Extracted features to be appear on Kaggle as a data set soon.
+Extracted features used for the paper is here: [Multimodal Sentiment Analysis data set](https://www.kaggle.com/wanghaohan/multimodal-sentiment-analysis).

 Examples are showed with Verbal Modality